tidyverse/tidyverse.org/content/blog/2019-12-hardhat-0-1-0/index.markdown

 ```

-Generally you won't call `mold()` interactively, but will instead call it from your top level modeling function as the first step to standardize and validate a user's input.
+Generally you won't call `mold()` interactively, but will, instead, call it from your top-level modeling function as the first step to standardize and validate a user's input.

 ```r